rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 ## Congratulations - you are done

-All databases should have been imported into AZ SQL pool by the above script and into an Azure Elastic Pool.
-You can connect to them from your applications to start testing.
+All databases should have been imported into your Azure SQL pool by the above script.

 ----